scottredig/zig-javascript-bridge/README.md

 - `build.zig`'s example for how to set up your build file.
 - `static` includes HTML and Javascript files to run the example.

-To view the example in action, run `zig build example` from inside the example folder.
-Then host a webserver from `zig-out/bin`.
+`zig build` from inside the example folder builds the example to `zig-out`.
+As a webserver is required to view the samples in action, you can instead use `zig build serve` to build and host the example locally.

 ### Details